Chinese nationalism: In Taiwan

-One common goal of current Chinese nationalists is the unification of mainland China and Taiwan.
-While this was the commonly stated goal of both the People's Republic of China and the Republic of China (Taiwan) before 1992, both sides differed sharply in the form of unification due to obvious and salient differences in political ideology.
+One common goal of current Chinese government is the unification of mainland China and Taiwan.
+It is the commonly-stated goal of both the People's Republic of China and the Republic of China (Taiwan) before 1992, but both sides differ sharply in the form of unification because of their differences in political ideology.
+Chinese nationalists on Taiwan can be divided between those who uphold the legitimacy of the Republic of China (i.e. the Pan-Blue Coalition) and those who support the People's Republic of China.

 In Taiwan, there is a general consensus to support the status quo of Taiwan's de facto independence as a separate nation.
-Despite this, the relationship between Chinese nationalism and Taiwan remains controversial, involving symbolic issues such as the use of "The Republic of China" as the official name of the government on Taiwan and the use of the word "China" in the name of Government-owned corporations.
-Broadly speaking, there is little support in Taiwan for immediate unification.
-Overt support for formal independence is also muted due to the PRC's insistence on military action should Taiwan make such a formal declaration.
-The argument against unification is partly over culture and whether democratic Taiwanese should see themselves as Chinese or Taiwanese; and partly over mistrust of the authoritarian Chinese Communist Party (CCP), its human rights record, and its de-democratizing actions in Hong Kong (e.g. 2014–15 Hong Kong electoral reform, which sparked the Umbrella Movement).
-These misgivings are particularly prevalent amongst younger generations of Taiwanese, who generally view both the CCP and the KMT as obsolete and consider themselves to have little or no connection to China, whose government they perceive as a foreign aggressor.
+However, the relationship between Chinese nationalism and Taiwan remains controversial, involving symbolic issues such as the use of the "Republic of China" as the official name of the government on Taiwan and the use of the word "China" in the name of government-owned corporations.
+There is little support in Taiwan for immediate unification.
+Overt support for formal independence is also muted since the PRC insists on military action if Taiwan makes such a formal declaration.
+The argument against unification is partly over culture and whether democratic Taiwanese should see themselves as Chinese or Taiwanese; and partly over mistrust of the authoritarian Chinese Communist Party (CCP), its human rights record, and its de-democratizing actions in Hong Kong (e.g. 2014–2015 Hong Kong electoral reform, which sparked the Umbrella Movement).
+Those misgivings are particularly prevalent among younger generations of Taiwanese, who generally consider themselves to have little or no connection to China.

+Historically, Taiwan under Japanese rule had Chinese nationalist groups, such as the Taiwanese People's Party whose ideology utilised Chinese nationalism from the Three Principles of the People to resist Japanese colonialism and foment the re-annexation of Japanese Taiwan back to Chinese rule.

-In response to the Taiwan independence movement, there have been radical Chinese nationalist groups founded in Taiwan, such as the Patriot Alliance Association founded in 1993.
-Another political party is the Chinese Unification Promotion Party, founded by the Taiwanese mafia leader Chang An-lo, a radical Chinese ultranationalist.
-This political party has been accused of violence against Hong Kong opposition figures, such as Denise Ho and Lam Wing-kee.
+There are ultranationalist groups in Taiwan that support immediate unification with China, through more radical means.
+Some radical Chinese nationalist groups in Taiwan include the Patriot Alliance Association founded in 1993 and the Chinese Unification Promotion Party founded by Taiwanese mafia leader Chang An-lo.
+The former has engaged in combating the influence of Falun Gong in Taiwan, while the latter has been accused of violence against Hong Kong opposition figures such as Denise Ho and Lam Wing-kee.
+Chinese nationalists in both mainland China and Taiwan deem supporters of Taiwan independence to be hanjian (traitors).
+In 2015, Kuomintang legislators and then-incumbent President Ma Ying-jeou accused former ROC president and Taiwan independence supporter Lee Teng-hui, who had also served in the Imperial Japanese Army, of being a hanjian.
+The National Socialism Association, a neo-Nazi and Chinese ultranationalist organisation in Taiwan, follows a mixture of National Socialism and Chiangism.
+It called for a Chinese reunification under a new fascist ROC dictatorship and retaking of the mainland through military conquest.